-In 1983, Compaq Computer Corporation, a new tech company, made a really cool thing - the first ever truly portable computer, the Compaq Portable.
+In 1983, Compaq Computer Corporation, a new tech company of its time, made a really cool thing - the first ever truly portable computer, the Compaq Portable.

 Back in 1982, PC World Magazine covered the story on the front, headlining “Traveling with the IBM PC’s First Portable Competitor”.
 This was like a peek into what we now call the "work from anywhere" movement!